What Are the Parts of an Appraisal?

 The Bottom Line

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-The bottom line is, an appraiser from Crowe Appraisals will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Crowe Appraisals will guarantee you get the most accurate property value, so you can make profitable real estate decisions.